VDHARV/easyTX/README.md

-# data_xchg  (Data_Transfer)
+# easyTX  (Data_Transfer)

-data_xchg is the ultimate module to exchange data in any form (video or string) from one PC to another.
+easyTX is the ultimate module to exchange data in any form (video or string) from one PC to another.

 Installation
 ============

-    pip install data-xchg
+    pip install easyTX

 The following convention is used here:
 * the server is transmitting data